csci-1301/csci-1301.github.io/docs/user_guide.md

 2. under that directory, create an `readme.md` (lowercase)

     Here we use filename readme as it works nicely with Github.
 The build system will look for files matching this pattern.
+Pandoc appears to use a case-insensitive match pattern, at least currently, but to be safe use lowercase convention when naming this file to [match the expected pattern](https://github.com/csci-1301/csci-1301.github.io/blob/d0cca5dfab111ed9148256992b63fbed9c05b880/Makefile#L14).

 Following these steps will automatically include the new lecture in the book.

-Do not include meta section in individual sections because they will be concatenated.
+Do not include meta section in individual lecture files because these lectures will be concatenated by pandoc into single larger document.
+Any meta data in individual files would appear somewhere in the middle of the larger document, and as such will not be treated as front matter.

 ### Creating new labs